linesbydevon/dr0p1n_front/README.md

 ## TO-DO / ROADMAP

 1. Refactor code
-2. Play up the social element of the app to include profiles, statuses, friend-lists and notifications (X friend is skating at Y spot).
+2. Play up the social element of the app to include profiles, statuses, comment likes and replies, friend-lists and notifications (X friend is skating at Y spot, X person responded to Y comment, etc).
 3. Add front-end CRUD for user to update profile picture, username, change password, etc.
 4. Enable photo upload on comments (model supports this already but due to time constraints I didnt implement it).
 5. Add form validation and error handling (little to none atm)
+6. Update comment model to include timestamp (right now there's no creation date/time so comments just kind of exist)